-Moses speaks to Pharaoh once more and proceeds to tell him "Thus saith the Lord, About midnight will I go out into the midst of Egypt: And all the first-born in the land of Egypt will die, from the first-born of Pharaoh that sitteth upon his throne, even unto the first-born of the maidservant that is behind the mill: and all the first-born of beasts" (11:4-5).
+Moses speaks to Pharaoh once more time and proceeds to tell him "Thus saith the Lord, About midnight will I go out into the midst of Egypt: And all the first-born in the land of Egypt will die, from the first-born of Pharaoh that sitteth upon his throne, even unto the first-born of the maidservant that is behind the mill: and all the first-born of beasts" (11:4-5).
 This was Moses' last plea to Pharaoh to hear the Word of the Lord.
-Pharaoh's heart was so hard, but in the end he would hear the cries of his people throughout the land of Egypt at midnight when their first-born would die.
-However, God says that it would be quiet for the children of Israel; not even the tongue of a dog would bark at that time (w.4-7).
-God wants Pharaoh to know that He makes a difference, a distinction between the Egyptians and the Israelites!
+Pharaoh's heart was so hard, but in the end he would hear the cries of his people throughout the land of Egypt at midnight when their first-born would die along with his first-born.
+However, God says that it would be quiet for the children of Israel; not even the tongue of a dog would bark at that time (vv.4-7).

+God wants Pharaoh to know that He would make a distinction; a difference between the Israelites and the Egyptians!
 Moses explains that Pharaoh's servants will be running and bowing, and begging for all the Israelites to get out!
 Moses left from the sight of Pharaoh very angry, but God had caused Pharaoh's heart to be hard.
-God didn't force Pharaoh to reject http://www.pitwm.net/pitwm-sundayschool.html

-Him rather He gave Him every opportunity to change his mind but his pride got in the way.
-Moses and Aaron had done all these wonderful signs but Pharaoh refused to listen or give in (w.8-10).
+God didn't force Pharaoh to reject Him rather He gave Him every opportunity to change his mind, but his pride got in the way.
+Moses and Aaron had done all these wonderful signs but Pharaoh refused to listen or give in (vv.8-10).

-LESSON:

-Exodus 12:1-11 Preparing For Passover
+LESSON: I. THE PASSOVER'S SETTING Exodus 12:1-2